SDC-TeamMidna/Midna-Products/README.md

 # Atelier Products API

-This is a RESTful JSON API for e-commerce related products related data.
+This is a RESTful JSON API for e-commerce application utilizing clothing related data.

 ## Purpose